 Editorial Guidelines: We are a free online resource for anyone interested in learning more about life insurance.
 Our goal is to be an objective, third-party resource for everything life insurance-related.
 We update our site regularly, and all content is reviewed by life insurance experts.

-- He must be aware of the policy and approve of it or you will not be able to submit an application for coverage
+- He must be aware of the policy and approve of it or you will not be able to submit an application to the life insurance carrier for coverage

 - You must prove an insurable interest in him.
 Buying insurance to profit from another’s death is illegal

-- It is a good idea if you are the owner on the policy
+- It is a good idea if you are the owner of the policy

-Many people are interested in having life insurance coverage on a significant other, and most insurance companies will allow it if you can show that you have an insurable interest in him.
+Many people are interested in having life insurance on a boyfriend or significant other, and most life insurance companies will allow it if you can show that you have an insurable interest in him.